• Recipes

 BEFORE YOU START:

-• A) First of all, remember that if you use dried beans you must soak them in water for at least 12 hours before using them.
+• A) If you’re using dried beans, remember to soak them in plenty of water for at least 12 hours before cooking.

-• B) Wash and peel all the vegetables thoroughly.
-Then cut them into as even pieces as possible.
-If the vegetable pieces are about the same size, they will cook more evenly.
+• B) Wash and peel all the vegetables thoroughly, then cut them into evenly sized pieces so they cook evenly.

 Italian minestrone soup recipe step 1

-Step 1) - In a high-sided pot, sauté onion, carrots and celery (which you have previously diced) with two tablespoons of oil.
-Cook slowly for about 10 minutes, stirring occasionally.
+Step 1) - In a large pot, sauté the diced onion, carrots, and celery with two tablespoons of olive oil.
+Cook slowly over low heat for about 10 minutes, stirring occasionally.

 Italian minestrone soup recipe step 2

-Step 2) - Now add all the other vegetables, starting with those that have the longest cooking times.
-In our case, therefore, first of all the beans.
+Step 2) - Add all the other vegetables, starting with those that take the longest to cook.
+In this case, begin with the beans.

-Remember that if you are using dried beans, they should be soaked in plenty of water at least 12 hours beforehand.
+If using dried beans, make sure they’ve been soaked for at least 12 hours beforehand.

 Italian minestrone soup recipe step 3